Eligibility Requirements

 Yes, TAMEST Members are eligible and encouraged to apply for a Hill Prize, provided they meet all application requirements.

-No, applications may come from any research institution or company in the state.
+No, applications may come from any institution or organization in the state.
 All applications from TAMEST member institutions and non-TAMEST member institutions will be considered and reviewed equally by the committee.

 Proposals may come from individuals, small teams or larger, more complex teams.